joe-thirtytwonineteen/graql/docs/guide/gettingstarted.md

 # Getting Started

-In this guide we'll walk from "empty directory" to "running application with a GraphQL browser and the solution for a few real-world hurdles."

 ## Installation

 GraQL is not yet available via a Gradle/Maven dependency (see above: it's prerelease and experimental!).